ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/06b-implementing-general-trees.md

 <inlineav id="SequentialGenTreeCON" src="General/SequentialGenTreeCON.js" name="General Tree sequential representation Slideshow" links="General/SequentialTreeCON.css"/>
 :::

-Note that this representation for serializing general trees cannot be used for binary trees.
+Note that this representation for serialising general trees cannot be used for binary trees.
 This is because a binary tree is not merely a restricted form of general tree with at most two children.
 Every binary tree node has a left and a right child, though either or both might be